molpopgen/fwdpy/_build/html/_sources/README.txt

 2. fwdpp_, which is a C++11 template library for implementing efficient population genetic simulations
 3. libsequence_, which is a C++11 library for various population-genetic calculations.

 Please note that this package is likely to be quite unstable/actively developed.
-The first quasi-stable, but usable, release is 0.0.4.

-Previous 'releases' on Github are no longer supported and not guaranteed to even compile.
+The package is usable now (in fact, we are currently using it for research), but the API, etc., could change without warning.

 Citation
 ===========